Sun Glare Car Accident Lawsuits

-As attorneys who regularly represent people injured in motor vehicle accidents in and around Chicago, Rosenfeld Injury Lawyers is familiar with the role that sun glare plays in collisions.
-Despite the fact that some drivers may attribute an accident to rays from from the sun, our job is to pin the responsibility on the driver.
+The experienced attorneys at Rosenfeld Injury Lawyers LLC routinely represent people injured in motor vehicle accidents in and around Chicago and are familiar with the role that sun glare plays in collisions.
+Though some drivers at fault for the accident may attribute the cause of the collision to sun rays, we use expert investigators to prove the driver's responsibility.
 If you were involved in a Chicago car accident where sun glare may have played a role, we invite you to discuss your case with our team without any cost or obligation to you.

 - While sun glare is a common concern during the summer, keep in mind that snow accumulation during the winter can result in winter glare.
 Snow can be extremely reflective and bright.